avinal/avinal.github.io/content/posts/blogs/gsod2020-report.md

 Android OS.

-The project was to Create the VLC User Documentation for Android Mobile Port which was previously hosted on VLC’s wiki pages.
+The project was to Create the VLC User Documentation for Android Mobile Port which was previously hosted on VLC's wiki pages.
 The major portion of this was to start everything from scratch including chapter separation, section organization and an engaging and easy to follow for both technical and non-technical users.
 The original proposal can be